Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Problem formulation

 In this paper, Newton type methods are used in our numerical algorithm as backbone.
 In doing so, we need the Fr\'{e}chet derivative of the far-field operator $ \mathcal{F} $. \cite[Theorem 11.6]{C19} derived the Fr\'{e}chet derivative of the far-field operator in the 3D case.
-By a similar argument as in \cite{C19}, it can be proved that the far-field operator $\mathcal{F}:m\mapsto u^\infty$ is Fr\'{e}chet differentiable, and the derivative is given by $\mathcal{F}'(m)(q)=v^\infty$, where $q\in L^2(B_\rho)$ and $v^\infty:= v^\infty(\hat{x},d)$ is the far-field pattern of the scattered field $v$ satisfying the following inhomogeneous scattering problem
+By a similar argument as in \cite{C19}, it can be proved that the far-field operator $\mathcal{F}:m\mapsto u^\infty$ is Fr\'{e}chet differentiable, and the derivative is given by $\mathcal{F}'(m)(q)=v^\infty$, where $q\in L^2(B_\rho)$ and $v^\infty:= v^\infty(\hat{x},d)$ is the far-field pattern of the scattered field $v$ satisfying the inhomogeneous scattering problem

 Here, $u=u(x,d)$ is the total field corresponding to the contrast $m$.
-From this, it can be seen that one need to compute the numerical solution of the scattering problem \eqref{2.6} in order to numerically solve the Fr\'{e}chet derivative of $\mathcal{F}$.
+This means that one needs to compute the numerical solution of the scattering problem \eqref{2.6} in order to numerically solve the Fr\'{e}chet derivative of $\mathcal{F}$.